roadtocode4u/spaceship/docs/icp/25-introduction-to-javascript/25-introduction-to-javascript.md

 ---
 ## 🤔What is JavaScript ?

 JavaScript is a dynamic programming language, a scripting language used to develop web applications, games, and more.
 It allows us to implement dynamic features on web pages that cannot do with just HTML and CSS.
+Javscript are supported by all browsers.

 > Brendan Eich invented JavaScript in 1995.